-Students should meet with their instructors or email their online instructors, when having difficulty in courses and with their Program Director when they have questions about the program or resources available.
-Students may also contact Program Directors for additional advising, tutoring, and access to resources not available on campus.
+Students should meet with their instructors when having difficulty in courses and with their Program Director when they have questions about the program or resources available.
+Student may also meet with Program Directors for additional advising, tutoring, and access to resources not available on campus.